adibalcan/record/README.md

-record
+record JS
 ======

-tool for recording user behavior on website
+Tool for recording user behavior on website

 Usage
 ======